If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

-A Class 4 Impact Rating is the highest possible rating for a roof’s ability to withstand hail penetration.
+A Class 4 rating is the highest possible rating and indicates that the roof can withstand hail impact.

 If you’re in a hail-prone region, a roof with a Class 4 rating for hail impact is a must.